 Pay special attention to the disclaimer on this screen, which explains why Truebill wants access to your bank account.
 The site states that Truebill will not bill your account.
 But remember, the company already has your credit card number on file.

 A list of the subscriptions that Truebill says it can monitor on your statements is available here.

 The theory is that Truebill will be able to pinpoint all of the recurring monthly charges you have on your account and then help you eliminate unwanted fees.
 You are able to remove these subscriptions on your own, or you can sign up for Truebill’s premium service, and its “concierge team” will cancel them for you.
 The premium service plans range from $3 to $12 per month, according to the latest pricing from Truebill.

 Seeking Refunds for Fees and Outages

-Truebill offers the service of sending a letter to banks in order to request refunds on overdraft or late fees on connected accounts.
+Truebill offers the service of sending a letter to banks in order to request refunds for overdraft or late fees on connected accounts.
 This process is initiated through the dashboard after you set up your account.
-It is worth noting that not all banks will allow Truebill to do this on your behalf, so you may be stuck doing some of the legwork.
+It’s worth noting that not all banks will allow Truebill to do this on your behalf, so you may be stuck doing some of the legwork.